A few months ago I aske the RC/FPV community a series of questions what they use and how they fly. Today, it is time to announce the results!

 I fly 7-inch FPV drones a lot.
 To be honest, they are my favorite flying devices.
 There are a few good 7-inch frames, like TBS Source One for example.
 There is a difference between good and great tho.
 I do think that Source One is a good frame, there are a lot of things on it that do not make me very happy tho!
 The list might not be very long, but it is relevant:

 This year my friends and I stared a local FPV drone racing series.
 Nothing serious, just a couple of guys meeting once in a while and measuring times over the track.
 100% amateur thing.
 After the second race, I’ve realized that I do not have a drone designed for racing: more than 400g without a battery!
-That is just too heavy for any kind of competitive racing.
+That is just too heavy for any competitive racing.
 The solution was simple: I need a good racing machine.
-Much, much lighter than the current one.
+Frame designed with racing in mind.
+Much lighter, simpler, and more agile than the current one.
+Preferably Stretch X design.

 I have a theory that 7-inch FPV quadcopters fly “below expectations” due to frame resonance, I did not expect, so many pilots agree with it.
 We had nice talks in comments, I’ve learned a lot about stiffness and moment of inertia (that you Pierre-Louis).
 Many of you shared some of their tricks and ideas on how to solve that.
 Let’s start testing some ideas how to fix that!